suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 to become authorized recipients of the encrypted payloads.
 In either case, it is necessary to explicitly consider those third parties in the software supply chain when such a binary analysis is desired.

+If the author and distributor are separate entities, then the author must delegate encryption rights to the distributor.
+By the principle of least privilege, this should only grant the distributor decryption and re-encryption rights.
+However, the COSE_Encrypt structure is contained within a signed container, which presents a problem: replacing the COSE_Encrypt with a new one will cause the digest of the manifest to change, thereby changing the signature.
+This means that the distributor must be able to sign the new manifest.
+If this is the case, then the distributor gains the ability to construct and sign manifests, which allows the distributor the authority to sign code, effectively presenting the distributor with full control over the recipient.

+The alternative to this approach is to use a 2-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in
+{{I-D.ietf-suit-trust-domains}}.
+This incurrs additional overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient needed for dependency processing.

+These two alternatives also present different threat profiles for the distributor.
+If the distributor only has code signing rights, then an attacker who breaches the distributor can only mount a limited attack: they can encrypt a modified binary, but the recipients will identify the attack as soon as they perform the required image digest check and revert back to a correct image immediately.

+However, if the distributor has the authority to sign a single manifest, this threat profile is substantially degraded: a successful breach of the distributor grants the attacker the ability to distribute whatever code they like to recipient devices.
+The recipient will validate the signature of the code and run it without identifying the attack.
+Because distributors typically must perform their re-encryption online in order to handle a large number of devices in a timely fashion, it is not possible to air-gap the distributor's signing operations.
+This degrades the recommendations in {{RFC9124}}, Section 4.3.17.

+It is STRONGLY RECOMMENDED that distributors are implemented using a 2-manifest system in order to distribute encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.

 #  IANA Considerations